 Colour can be a great compositional tool.
 When the colour of the subject contrasts with the surroundings, the viewers eyes is drawn right to the subject.
 Using complimentary or contrasting colours within the same frame allows the viewer’s eye to take in the entire frame.

 But, when colour isn’t a strong point in the image, you should consider converting it to black and white.
 A shot with similar colour ranges may look better in black and white.
 If the colour isn’t jumping out and grabbing your eye, view the photo in black and white and you might engage with the image more.

 Sometimes, odd colour hues can be distracting; such as over-the-top coloured lights at a wedding, a flash bounced off a coloured wall or even red skin tones from heat or embarrassment.
 Whatever the reason, there are colours in your shot that aren’t quite right.

-You can use Photoshop to fix the issue, but switching to black and white is an easy fix.
+If you have training in Photoshop, you know you can fix this issue, but switching to black and white is an easy fix.
 Black and white solves the problem when there isn’t enough time for extensive post-production.
-Switching to black and white while editing a RAW file allows you to easily adjust the lightness of that inaccurate colour with sliders.
+Switching to black and white while editing a RAW image allows you to easily adjust the lightness of that inaccurate colour with sliders.
 So, it’s easy to tone down facial redness or a blue light cast so it’s not darker than it should be in the final black and white shot.